There are two types of Decisions: Impulsive and Deliberate. An

 Deliberate Decisions can be difficult and painful.
 However, these

-are the decisions, and choices, which enable us to grow.
+are the decisions, and Choices, which enable us to grow.
 They allow

-us to travel new paths.
+us to travel new Paths.
 They enable us to experience new Horizons

 that are just beyond our eyesight.
 They are an integral part of our